The Pronunciation of

 Or, if Allen knows his Greek, he may just be thinking of an expression like ἡ ἱερογλυφικὴ γλῶσσα, "the hieroglypic language."
 This would get us "hieroglyphic" for the whole system.
 But if that is what he meant, he should have explained it.

 A vast graphic type font set for Egyptian and the hieroglyphic text processing programs "Glyph for Windows" and "MacScribe" used to be available on line at The Extended Library, but the site no longer seems to exist.
-The images of the font set itself, which uses the same classification system as Gardiner's Egyptian Grammar, is accessible at a French site, Hieroglyphica ("Hieroglyphics"?!) and, I think, elsewhere.
+The images of the font set itself, which uses the same classification system as Gardiner's Egyptian Grammar, used to be accessible at a French site, Hieroglyphica ("Hieroglyphics"?!) -- which I am now warned has security problems -- and, I think, elsewhere.
 This is the Publications Interuniversitaires de Recherches Egyptologiques Informatisees, edited by Nicolas Grimal, Jochen Hallof, Dirk van der Plas [Utrecht, Paris 1993].
 There is an announcement about the The Centre for Computer-aided Egyptological Research (CCER) by Dirk van den Plas that the CCER had closed in 2012.
 This is one problem with the Internet, where things seem to just disappear -- unlike this page, which has had the same URL since it was first posted in 1997.
 I think there are some other sites with the Hieroglphica font, and now there is a Unicode font for glyphs (U+13000); and other fonts are available.
 The Unicode system, however, does not include Gardiner's classification, making it harder to find individual glyphs.
 I notice that the non-standard glyph for an offering table that turns up in the word for an "ibu," , an embalming tent, it not in the Unicode set.

 The following table presents and discusses the alphabetic hieroglyphic signs in the order of phonetic type used by scholars.
 A number of the sounds do not exist in languages like English but still do exist in Arabic, which is distantly related to Egyptian: So Egyptians today can still vocalize sounds from the ancient language that otherwise would be unpronounceable in other modern languages.
 When I visited Egypt, Egyptian guides who could read hieroglyphics appeared to enjoy using the sounds that they could pronounce but that many European tourists had never heard before.
 Terms for the sounds are those used in the Phonetic Symbol Guide, by Geoffrey K. Pullum and Willian A. Ladusaw [University of Chicago Press, 1986].
 The discussion of the glyphs is mainly based on Gardiner.
 A recent technical discussion of Egyptian phonology (and grammar) may be found in Ancient Egyptian, A linguistic introduction, by Antonio Loprieno [Cambridge University Press, 1995].